-Biruh Tesfa is a program that reduces the social isolation of vulnerable girls in urban Ethiopia and provides them with information and services to help prevent sexual exploitation and abuse.
+Biruh Tesfa is a program that reduces the social isolation of vulnerable, out-of-school girls in urban Ethiopia and provides them with information and services to help prevent sexual exploitation and abuse.

 Few programs in Africa have sought to address social exclusion and HIV vulnerability among the most marginalized girls in the poorest communities, including child domestic workers and migrant girls.
 Biruh Tesfa (“Bright Future”) reaches the poorest adolescent girls in urban Ethiopia, builds their social support networks, and improves their knowledge and skills to help prevent HIV infection.

-Biruh Tesfa employs trained adult female mentors who go house-to-house to find eligible out-of-school girls between the ages of 7 and 24 and invite them to participate.
+Biruh Tesfa employs trained adult female mentors who go house to house to find eligible out-of-school girls between the ages of 7 and 24 and invite them to participate.
 The house-to-house visits allow mentors to contact girls who may otherwise be missed, such as child domestic workers who are largely confined to the home, girls with disabilities, and child sex workers.
-In-home contact also allows mentors to negotiate girls’ participation with their parents or guardians—or employers, if they are domestic workers—and to serve as advocates for girls if they encounter future problems.
+In-home contact also allows mentors to negotiate girls’ participation with the adults with whom they live and to serve as advocates for girls if they encounter future problems.